 New conditions will apply for the secondment of non EU employees who work in other EU countries per January 1, 2017.

-- The non-EU employee from the example above may not be replaced by another non-EU employee if the notified total duration of the agreed period would be exceeded because of this replacement.
+- The non-EU employee from the example above may not be replaced by another non-EU employee if the notified total duration of the agreed period would exceed because of this replacement;

-- The job in the Netherlands must be more or less the same as in the country where the company is located (Spain in the example).
+- The job in the Netherlands must be more or less the same as in the country where the company is located.
+(As per the example.
+Spain);

 - The ‘transferring’ company (company X in Spain) needs to prove it is substantially active in the other EU member state.
 The Dutch Labour Inspection will monitor this by assessing company data such as location, financial transactions, turnover, etc.

-There has always been a requirement to notify the secondment of a non EU employee from another EU state.
-This requirement will stay in tact.
-This notification, which proves that the non EU employee resides and works legally in the other EU state, must be received by the Dutch labour authority UWV not later than 2 days before the start of the secondment.
+Initially, the requirement to notify the secondment of a non EU employee from another EU state applied.
+This requirement will stay in tact and companies need to comply this rule.
+This notification proves that the non EU employee resides and works legally in the other EU state.
+The Dutch labour authority UWV must receive this notification not later than 2 days before the start of the secondment.

-If you have any questions about the secondment of non EU employees who work in other EU countries, please do contact me.
-I will gladly provide you with my advice.
+If you have any questions about this subject, please do contact me.
+I will gladly provide advice.